Experimental mitigation of large-amplitude transverse gusts via closed-loop pitch control: Results and discussion

 \subsection{Force decomposition}

 A pitching wing encountering a gust experiences lift from three dominant sources.
 The first contribution to lift is the added-mass force due to unsteady pitching.
 Added-mass force is classically described as the force needed to accelerate the fluid surrounding the body when the body accelerates~\citep{darwin1953note}.
+The added-mass coefficient of lift $C_L^\text{am}$ of a wing pitching about its midchord based on potential flow theory can be expressed as~\citep{limacher2018generalized,limacher_2021}

+where the cosine and sine terms account for the large angle of attack displacements that may be undertaken by the wing.

 The second contribution to lift is the non-circulatory gust contribution.
 Like added mass, this force is related to the non-circulatory effect of fluid acceleration around the wing but due to the time rate of change of the velocity field imposed by the gust on the wing.
-The final contribution to lift is the circulatory contribution due to the production and convection of circulatory structures in the flow, including the wing's wake, leading-edge vortex, and the wing's boundary layer.
+An estimate of the non-circulatory gust contribution based on the gust velocity can be computed through convolution with the non-circulatory force contribution indicial function, similar to K\"ussner's indicial function